Shelby Oaks: Critical response

+Shelby Oaks received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-BJ Colangelo of /Film gave the film a 8/10 rating, writing that "with Sullivan's phenomenal performance and Stuckmann's keen eye, Shelby Oaks allows us to witness the start of one of the most promising new voices in horror."
+BJ Colangelo of /Film gave the film an 8/10 rating, writing that "with Sullivan's phenomenal performance and Stuckmann's keen eye, Shelby Oaks allows us to witness the start of one of the most promising new voices in horror."
 Alison Foreman of IndieWire gave the film a B−, saying it "was obviously written by a critic, one with a near-legendary knowledge of the pop culture archives, and it's directed with a palpable confidence that could lead to better things."
 Michael Gingold of Rue Morgue gave a positive review, praising "the doomy atmosphere Stuckmann elicits through both the accumulating detail in the found-footage material and the eerie visuals he and Baird conjure up as Mia gets closer to the town's heart of darkness."

 In a more mixed review, Katie Rife of IGN gave a rating of 6/10, commenting that "the first half of Shelby Oaks creates an intrigue that the second half just can't sustain."
 Clint Worthington of RogerEbert.com gave a similar review, writing that "the first half has a fascinating DIY investigatory feel to it – it channels the true-crime impulse to pore over footage to zoom in on new details, or chase down leads late at night despite all warnings.
 But as the clues start to take shape, the central mystery starts to feel a bit too familiar, an uninspired gumbo of everything from The Blair Witch Project to Rosemary's Baby, with even more obvious cues eagle-eyed horror hounds will recognize."
 Adam Nayman, writing for the Toronto Star, praised the found footage presentation in the film's first act, but was critical of what follows, writing: "Stuckmann pulls a perspectival switch on us—one meant to be both confusing and compelling.
-Unfortunately, he only goes one-for-two on that count, and though it takes a while for Shelby Oaks to undo the good will it has accrued to that point, it’s all downhill from there."
+Unfortunately, he only goes one-for-two on that count, and though it takes a while for Shelby Oaks to undo the good will it has accrued to that point, it's all downhill from there."
 Benjamin Lee of The Guardian similarly felt that the found footage narrative style was one that "Stuckmann probably should have stayed in, with the more cinematic and style-reliant, real-world narrative that follows proving far trickier...
-As Stuckmann lumbers toward an ending, it’s clear that not only will he not stick the landing but that he is heading for a crash, a finale of rushed incoherence that makes little to no sense and will probably lead to the wrong kind of boos this Halloween."
+As Stuckmann lumbers toward an ending, it's clear that not only will he not stick the landing but that he is heading for a crash, a finale of rushed incoherence that makes little to no sense and will probably lead to the wrong kind of boos this Halloween."